Premiums could increase

 A major drawback to blended life insurance is the risk that the premium, or the amount you pay for the policy, will increase over time.

-With a blended life insurance policy, if interest rates go down or the insurance company is struggling, you may have to pay more to maintain your coverage, says Anthony Steuer, a life insurance analyst in Alameda, Calif., and author of "Questions and Answers on Life Insurance."
+With a blended life policy, if interest rates go down or the insurance company is struggling, you may have to pay more to maintain your coverage, explains Anthony Steuer, a life insurance analyst in Alameda, California, and author of "Questions and Answers on Life Insurance."